spacer

 Revenge was exacted in the Election of 1828.
 Jackson’s victory was regarded as the Revolution of 1828, marking the rise of popular political participation.

-Jackson’s two terms were notable for the Eaton affair, the war against the Bank of the United States, his nullification fight with John C. Calhoun, his censure by the Senate, his use of the spoils system, the issuance of the Specie Circular and the recognition of Texan independence.
+Jackson’s two terms were notable for the Eaton affair, the struggle against the Second Bank of the United States, his nullification fight with John C. Calhoun, Jackson`s censure by the Senate, his use of the spoils system, the issuance of the Specie Circular and the recognition of Texan independence.

 Jackson, plagued by ill health and financial woes, nevertheless remained active in Democratic politics after leaving office.
 He was particularly strong in his support of Martin Van Buren and later James K. Polk.